imagekitio/docs-keep-a-changelog/features/advanced-security-settings.md

 ### Uses
 Using the blocklist will block domains that are hotlinking your content or assets, increasing your bandwidth usage and hosting costs.
 The blocklist saves costs significantly if your assets are undesirably hotlinked on other websites.

 The allowlist can be used to allow only selected domains to access your assets.
-For example, you can use it to serve content only on your allowed domains and automatically block other referers.
+For example, you can use it to serve content only on your allowed domains and automatically block other referrers.

-If you do not want any HTTP referer restriction, you can opt for no restriction, which is the default behavior.
+If you do not want any HTTP referrer restriction, you can opt for no restriction, which is the default behavior.

 ## Improved caching and WebP image delivery for some mobile apps